turingschool/mod-0-curriculum/session5/index.md

   - try to get as far as you can
   - you'll be much better prepared on day 1 of mod 1 if coding becomes a daily habit
   - have you been practicing your keyboard shortcuts?

+- We will add answers to the section from last session that asks you to tell us what's wrong with 'x'.
+That's a great suggestion.
+- Reload this page

 ## Intros, Review, and Icebreaker